edmondsaykali/project3/README.md

 2. Run the cells as per the documentations provided.

 By running all the cells, you would have:

-	a.
-Imported required libraries.
+- Imported required libraries.
 (Please feel free to import any new library, if required).
-	b.
-Datasets required for the starting your activity.
+- Datasets required for the starting your activity.
-	c.
-Sample function arriving at a KPI.
+- Sample function arriving at a KPI.
-	d.
-Sample test case for testing the function.
+- Sample test case for testing the function.

 Submission:
 --